vickertan/Question101/README.md

 # To Do List

+- [x] fetch questions on the beginning of the app load and pass it to the Playground conmponent

 - [x] Only verified user are allowed to upload questions

 - [x] Render questions from Firestore